allenai/scholarphi/ui/README.md

 # Build instructions

+(New instructions: make sure to also check out the `pdf.js` submodule in the `public` directory.
+Then enter that directory and run `npm install`.)

 The React app is implemented in the `src/` directory.
 You can test it standalone by running:

 ```bash
 npm run start
 ```

+(The below instructions are out-of-date.)

 The project can be packaged as a Chrome extension.
 This is done with `create-react-app`, and Webpack, which compile the